irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 <ins>Handling:</ins>
 Weapon accuracy and stability are no longer affected if you: crouch, jump, walk or sprint.
 However, both accuracy and stability have a penalty if you are firing from the hip.
 Aiming down sights removes this penalty.
-All weapons have an accuracy penalty if used in full-auto fire mode.
-If you use the select fire keybind to switch weapon to single-fire mode, it will gain it's full accuracy.
+All weapons have an accuracy penalty if used in full-auto and burst fire modes.
+If you use the select fire keybind to switch weapon to single-fire mode, you weapon will gain it's full accuracy.

 Check out the [weapon](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Weapons.md) page for more info.